Poojavpatel/Tech-stack/Node/README.md

 ---
 ### process.nextTick() and setImmediate()

-> Consoles -> then all process.nextTick -> then all setImmediate
+> Consoles -> then all process.nextTick -> setTimeouts -> then all setImmediate

 * Understanding process.nextTick() - Whenever a new queue of operations is initialized we can think of it as a new tick.
 The process.nextTick() method **adds the callback function to the start of the next event queue**.
 It is to be noted that, at the start of the program process.nextTick() method is called for the first time before the event loop is processed.